ART-DECO: Arbitrary Text Guidance for 3D Detailizer Construction: Network architecture

 \section{Network architecture}

+We took inspiration from ShaDDR~\cite{chen2024shadder}, where the input voxel grid is dilated by one voxel and two branches of networks are used to generate geometry and texture, respectively.
 For the density upsampling network, we use 5 layers of 3D convolution to extract the features of the input coarse voxel grid, followed by 2 layers of transposed 3D convolution for upsampling.
 Each upsampling layer doubles the input resolution.
 For the albedo upsampling network, we use the same network architecture as the density upsampling network, except that the final upsampling layer outputs three channels to represent RGB values.

-We use a learning rate of $10^{-4}$, a batch size of $1$ and Adam optimizer for all experiments.
+We use a learning rate of $10^{-4}$, a batch size of $1$, and the Adam optimizer for all experiments.